Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/convert/pack-transaction.md

 ---
 id: pack-transaction
+title: pack_transaction
 ---

 # pack-transaction

 ## Description

-This command is used to convert transaction from a plain signed JSON to it binary(packed) representation.
+This command is used to convert transaction from a plain signed JSON to its binary(packed) representation.

 ## Positional arguments